ray-project/ray/doc/source/actors.rst

 Defining and creating an actor
 ------------------------------

-Let's say we want to create an incrementing numerical Counter to use with Ray, which returns its last return value + 1 each time it is called.
+As a trivial but simple example, let's say we want to create an incrementing numerical Counter to use with Ray, which returns its last return value + 1 each time it is called.
 However, the Counter has to save some state-- its latest count value.

 We can define this Counter as an actor by defining a ``Counter`` class, then adding the ``@ray.remote`` decorator over it.